-An Individual Healthcare Plan (known as an IHP) is a shared plan that is written in collaboration between healthcare and education practitioners, parents and children or young people.
+An Individual Healthcare Plan (IHP) is a shared plan written in collaboration between healthcare and education practitioners, parents and children or young people.
 An IHP primarily clarifies medical needs and care as it relates to school, including emergency arrangements and daily medical care.
-IHPs also support conversations and planning about the impact of medical needs upon a child's education, identity, inclusion and personal experiences.
+IHPs support conversations and planning about the impact of medical needs upon a child's education, identity, inclusion and personal experiences.
 An IHP is a graduated approach which includes identifying universal, targeted and specialist provision.